eduard-permyakov/permafrost-engine/README.md

 ## ![Logo](docs/images/logo.png) ##

-Permafrost Engine is an OpenGL 3.3 RTS game engine written in C. It is made in the image of old classics, but incorporating some modern ideas.
+Permafrost Engine is an OpenGL 3.3 Real Time Strategy game engine written in C.
+It is made in the image of old classics, but incorporating some modern ideas.

 ## Engine Showcase ##